 1960: Navy 26, SMU 7

 The Naval Academy has produced two Heisman Trophy winners.
 While Joe Bellino was the first to win the award in 1960, he tends to be overshadowed some by Roger Staubach.
 Staubach’s professional accomplishments certainly contribute to that, as does the fact that he played quarterback, football’s most celebrated position.
 The 1963 team’s legendary status among Navy fans also plays a part.
-Navy has been blessed with other fine running backs, too, like Eddie Meyers, Napoleon McCallum, and several fine runners in the current triple-option era, making it more difficult for some of Bellino’s statistical accomplishments to stand out.
+Navy has been blessed with other excellent running backs, too, like Eddie Meyers, Napoleon McCallum, and several fine runners in the current triple-option era, making it more difficult for some of Bellino’s statistical accomplishments to stand out.
 As ridiculous as it may sound, one could say that Bellino– the Heisman Trophy winner, Maxwell Award winner, and consensus All-American– is actually underrated.

 It shouldn’t be that way.